Luna command-line tool documentation

 luna s.lst -o out.db < commands.txt

-Alternatively, we could achieve the same outcome but with a more verbosely-expressed script, with ample comments and spreading commands and options over multiple lines:
+Alternatively, we would achieve the same outcome using a more verbose script, with ample comments and spreading commands and options over multiple lines:

 % This is a new command file